Tobacco Facts and Figures

 Tobacco use is the leading cause of preventable illness and death in the United States.
 It causes many different cancers as well as chronic lung diseases such as emphysema and bronchitis, heart disease, pregnancy-related problems, and many other serious health problems.

-- Each day, more than 3,600 people under 18 smoke their first cigarette, and more than 900 begin smoking on a daily basis.
+- Each day, more than 3,200 people under 18 smoke their first cigarette, and approximately 2,100 youth and young adults become daily smokers.

-- Nearly 20% of high school students smoke cigarettes.
+- Approximately 18% of high school students smoke cigarettes.

 - In 2011, nearly 18% of high school boys were current cigar users.

-- Cigarette smoking causes an estimated 443,000 deaths each year, including approximately 49,400 deaths due to exposure to secondhand smoke.
+- More than 20 million Americans have died because of smoking since 1964, including approximately 2.5 million deaths due to exposure to secondhand smoke.

 - 8.6 million people live with a serious illness caused by smoking.